Severson-Group/AMDC-Firmware/docs/Building-and-Running-Firmware.md

 ### Open SDK from Vivado

 This is an important step.
 The first time you generate the FPGA hardware configuration files, etc, you must launch the Xilinx SDK *directly from Vivado*.
-This sets up a hardware wrapper project which is needed for the firmware.
+This sets up a hardware wrapper project which is needed for the firmware, and some environment variables.

 1. `File` > `Launch SDK`
 2. Select `$REPO_DIR\sdk` for both "Exported location" and "Workspace"